 MANSFIELD, TEXAS -- Aug 31, 2010, I visited Just Brakes location #36, on N. Collins in Arlington, TX.
 I heard positive feedback about the company & $99 brake replacement special.
 The employees at this location were very pleasant & professional.
 After inspecting my original brakes on my 2007 Toyota, the Manager said further repair was needed.
 In addition to the pads, calipers needed rebuilding, disc hardware & return springs replaced, & brake system bled & adjusted.
 After quoted almost $400, I reluctantly agreed.
 The mgr. eased my mind by showing me exactly what they were doing.
 I appreciated this great customer service.

 After repairs, the mgr. said some squealing would occur at first.
 For the next 3weeks, my brakes felt like sandpaper against sandpaper, grinding noises, w/ constant squealing.
 Upset that I just paid $400, I returned to have them looked at again.
 This time they found no issues but re-lubricated the parts.
 They said there may be occasional squealing, which was normal, but I shouldn't have any issues.
 During this visit, another customer was very upset w/ mgmt. due to the “shady business they're running.”

 The next 2 months, the “occasional squealing” became constant; the noise was much worse than before!
 Not willing to return to the same location, I took my car to the S. Cooper store #10 in Arlington on Nov 18, 2010.
 The mgmt. was very kind & understood my frustration.
 The mgr. said he found no issue w/ the rear brakes but the front brakes were “severely contaminated.”
 He explained the other store did something to cause the constant squealing.
 He fixed them & as I drove off, my brakes squealed.

 In Jan 2011, a friend showed me his service receipt from the same Just Brakes.
 The invoice showed the exact same repairs my car had!
 I was surprised to find that my friend was charged over $600 for his repairs.
 It was this moment I knew the business Just Brakes was conducting lacked honesty & integrity.
 3 months after my last visit (now Feb 2011), I had constant squealing, this time sounding worse than ever.
 The emergency brake made a loud metal-grinding sound.
 For fear of my brakes giving out & not wanting to return to any Just Brakes, I wrote a letter to Just Brakes corporate office.
 I was contacted by the company.

-They directed me to take my car to their Mansfield location (#150) & meet w/ the mgr. at the time, Tim Galvan.
-In early March 2011, I took my car to Tim.
-Tim told me that the brakes used by all Just Brakes stores didn't always work on all vehicles; Toyotas, he said, commonly had issues w/ their pads.
+They directed me to take my car to their Mansfield location (#150) & meet w/ the mgr. at the time, **.
+In early March 2011, I took my car to **. **told me that the brakes used by all Just Brakes stores didn't always work on all vehicles; Toyotas, he said, commonly had issues w/ their pads.
 He showed me a different brake pad, supposedly made out of a softer, ceramic material, which he was going to use (even though the corporate office might frown upon that).
 After the repairs, my car no longer had any brake issues.
-I trusted this location due to Manager Tim Galvan.
+I trusted this location due to Manager **.